1934 United States textile workers' strike: The strike begins

 The strike swept through Southern cotton mills, outpacing the union organizers and employing "flying squadrons" which traveled by truck and on foot from mill to mill, calling the workers out.
 In Gastonia, where authorities had violently suppressed a strike led by the National Textile Workers Union in 1929, an estimated 5,000 people marched in the September 3rd Labor Day parade.
 The next day union organizers estimated that 20,000 out of the 25,000 textile workers in the county were out on strike.

-It is not clear whether the UTW expected to have this much success so easily and so quickly in the South; it had only shallow roots and few regular organizers in that region.
-But Southern textile workers had a good deal of experience in confronting management, both by impromptu strikes and other means, and a deep well of bitterness against their employers.
+It is not clear whether the UTW expected to achieve success so quickly in the South.
+It had only shallow roots and few regular organizers in the region.
+However, Southern textile workers had considerable experience confronting management through impromptu strikes and other forms of protest, as well as a deep sense of bitterness toward their employers.

 Some workers converted their experience into a nearly messianic belief in the power of unionism to take them out of bondage.
 One union official in North Carolina made the connection in Biblical terms: "The first strike on record was the strike in which Moses led the children of Israel out of Egypt.
 They too struck against intolerable conditions, and it took them forty years to end that strike."

 Textile workers in the North went out on strike in great numbers as well, although they were spread more evenly across different industries and had more diverse grievances than the Southern cotton mill workers.
 Within a week, almost 400,000 textile workers nationwide had left their jobs and the textile industry was shut down.

 Music also played an important role in the strike as radio stations looking for an audience located themselves near mill stations spreading information to workers and giving them a better sense of community.
 The stations would mainly play music that was popular and well known among the workers.